juicedata/juicefs/docs/en/guide/sync.md

 ### Geo-disaster recovery backup {#geo-disaster-recovery-backup}

 Geo-disaster recovery backup backs up files, and thus the files stored in JuiceFS should be synchronized to other object storages.
-For example, synchronize files in [JuiceFS File System](#required-storages) to [Object Storage A](#required-storages):
+For example, synchronize files from JuiceFS to object storage:

 ```shell
 # mount JuiceFS